-We’ve convinced three out of our seven lending partners to accept this type of income for our Members.
+We’ve convinced two out of our ten lending partners to consider stipends as income for our Members.
 However, they are so strict on this that if you were to apply on your own they will most likely deny your application!

 Your credit score is important for two reasons: